Last modified: July 31, 2019

 Use of Third-Party Cookies and Other Tracking Technologies for Advertising.

 Our Apps use automatic data collection technologies including first- and third-party Cookies, log files, Web Beacons, Pixels, dynamic tags, and other technical means.
-We may use these technologies to collect information about your online activities over time and across third-party websites or other online services in order to deliver content and advertising tailored to your interests, both on our Apps and on third-party applications (including but not limited to search engines and social media applications).
+We may use these technologies to collect information about your online activities over time and across third-party websites or other online services in order to deliver content and advertising tailored to your interests, both on our Apps and on third-party applications (including but not limited to search engines and social media applications) as well as through our Website and other electronic communications.
 This practice is commonly known as Online Behavioral Advertising.